Regulation and Frontier Housing Supply: Introduction

-Figure \ref{fig:PQSF} provides intuition for identification of frontier costs.
-Each plotted point is an observed equilibrium price and height, with most points representing equilibria in regulated markets.
-The red curve, tracing out the locus of equilibria in unregulated markets as demand increases, is frontier marginal cost above MES (i.e., the firm's inverse supply).
+Figure \ref{fig:PQSF} provides intuition for identification of frontier costs for homogeneous housing.
+Each plotted point represents an observed equilibrium price and height at the intersection of a supply curve that is shifted up by regulatory constraints and a demand curve.
+The red curve, tracing the locus of equilibria in unregulated markets as demand increases, is frontier marginal cost above MES (i.e., the firm's inverse supply in the absence of regulation).
 The blue curve, tracing out the locus of equilibria with break-even demand as regulation is relaxed, is frontier average cost below MES.
 For illustrative purposes these curves are drawn as continuous.
-As the figure suggests, identification of frontier costs depends on the support of demand and supply shocks, requiring sufficient variation of demand in unregulated markets in the region of diseconomies of scale and sufficient variation in both demand and regulation in the region with economies of scale.
+As the figure suggests, identification of frontier cost, by minimum price at each height, depends on the support of demand and supply shocks, requiring sufficient variation of demand in unregulated markets in the region with diseconomies of scale (i.e., above MES) and sufficient variation in both demand and regulation in the region with economies of scale (i.e., below MES).

-We summarize the total extent of regulation in money-equivalent form by the regulatory tax.\footnote{The precise definition for regulatory tax is provided in \eqref{RT}.} This is the tax that, in an otherwise unregulated environment, would induce firms to choose a given height.
+The regulatory tax quantifies the impact of regulation in money-equivalent form, as a price-cost wedge, representing both the shadow cost of actually enforced restrictions on construction, as well as delays and additional expenses incurred to circumvent these restrictions.\footnote{The precise definition of regulatory tax is provided in Section \ref{se:devreg}.
+This wedge is the amount by which regulation raises the effective cost of supply, acting as if the supplier faced this additional cost in an otherwise unregulated market.
+We take no stand as to whether the regulatory tax is welfare improving or decreasing.} It captures the effective burden of restrictions on vertical development, including formal limits, discretionary approvals, delays, and costly exemptions, rather than any single statutory rule.
+In an unregulated environment but with the same demand, this tax would induce firms to choose a given building height (i.e., number of floors).
 Implicitly assuming diseconomies of scale, \cite{glaeser2005manhattan} define the regulatory tax at a given price and height as the price less frontier marginal cost (see Figure \ref{fig:PQSF}).
 Because of the discreteness of building height, as number of floors, there is a range of prices on the supply frontier at any given height (see Figure \ref{fig:SFstep}).
-To accommodate this, we amend the definition of regulatory tax to be the maximum of zero and price minus the frontier marginal cost of building an additional floor.
+To address this issue, we amend the definition of regulatory tax to be the maximum of zero and price minus the frontier cost of building an additional floor.